blender/blender/source/gameengine/PyDoc/bge.types.rst

    .. attribute:: distance

-      The near sensor activates when an object is within this distance. **type** float
+      The near sensor activates when an object is within this distance.

+      :type: float

    .. attribute:: resetDistance

-      The near sensor deactivates when the object exceeds this distance. **type** float
+      The near sensor deactivates when the object exceeds this distance.

+      :type: float

 .. class:: KX_NetworkMessageActuator(SCA_IActuator)